GREsau/okapi/README.md

 - Allow customizing openapi generation settings, e.g.
     - custom json schema generation settings
     - change path the document is hosted at

+## License

+This project is licensed under the [MIT license](LICENSE).

+All contributions to this project will be similarly licensed.